Derek Marlowe: Screen work

 His first work for the screen was as co-author with Larry Kramer of a semi-documentary about swinging London called Reflections on Love (1966) which featured some of the Beatles.
 Around this time Marlowe and Joe Massot – who had directed Reflections of Love – collaborated on a story for a film project called The Mercenary.
 This eventually became the 1971 film Universal Soldier.

 In 1968 he wrote the screenplay of his own novel A Dandy in Aspic, directed by Anthony Mann and starring Laurence Harvey as the double agent ordered to assassinate his own alter ego.
 Marlowe felt Harvey was miscast and did a terrible job finishing the film after director Mann died during production.

 He wrote four episodes of the BBC television series The Search for the Nile in 1971, which subsequently won him an Emmy and a Writers' Guild of Great Britain "Best British Documentary Script" award.
 Owing to a novel Marlowe was working on, Michael Hastings wrote the two remaining episodes.

 Other screenplays include Jamaica Inn, Nancy Astor, A Married Man, The Two Mrs Grenvilles, and Grass Roots.
 His last work was a feature-length episode of Murder, She Wrote produced posthumously in 1997.
+The episode contained an In Memory-note for him in the closing credits.

 Several of his screenplays remain unfilmed.
 These include a draft script for the 1977 James Bond film The Spy Who Loved Me.
 His screenplay The Knight is set during the Crusades about a knight seeking vengeance against those who killed his family.
 The project was to have been shot in England, Ireland and France in 1980 for EMI Solo Films.
 Ridley Scott was to have directed.